 The council is a voluntary interlocal cooperative consisting of local governments in Whatcom County.
-At December 31, 2008 the council consisted of representatives of the following local governments:
+At December 31, 2009 the council consisted of representatives of the following local governments:

-City of Bellingham

-City of Blaine

-City of Everson

-City of Ferndale

-City of Lynden

-City of Nooksack

-City of Sumas

-Whatcom County

-Port of Bellingham

-Birch Bay Water & Sewer District

-Lake Whatcom Water & Sewer District

-b.
-Duties of Whatcom County
+City of Bellingham City of Blaine City of Everson City of Ferndale City of Lynden City of Nooksack City of Nooksack City of Sumas Whatcom County Port of Bellingham Birch Bay Water & Sewer District Lake Whatcom Water & Sewer District b.
+Duties of Whatcom County c.
+Budget